Contact our governors

 I have previous experience as a Governor within an education setting, having been a school governor for 15 years in four different schools.
 This involved working with a range of stakeholders and agencies to benefit children and families in the schools within which I worked and led.
 I would like to represent you in a positive, constructive way to contribute to and influence the future direction of the Trust and its services.

-Stakeholder governors
+Stakeholder Governors

 We have seven stakeholder governor seats who are representatives from our key partner organisations in the area that we serve.